 The English Department assesses students in a classroom context in an Assessment Booklet [this remains in school but is available to be viewed at Parent's Evening or by appointment].
 Here the class teacher will determine whether your daughter's skills in reading, writing and speaking and listening tasks are developing, secure or excellent.
 Detailed diagnostic feedback is given, which celebrates achievement and explains the next steps to be taken.
 Feedback will address both content and technical accuracy in spelling, punctuation, grammar and vocabulary.

-Your daughter is expected to read and act on these recommendations and to take responsibility to make progress towards meeting them on her next piece of work.
+Your daughter is expected to read and act on these recommendations and to take responsibility to make progress towards meeting them on their next piece of work.
 The class teacher will also monitor your daughter's draft book, to check that the school's expectations for presentation and technical accuracy are being adhered too.
 The Progress Guide at the front of their draft book provides a record of your daughter's academic progress in their Assessment Booklet.

-Finally, at the beginning of each academic year, your daughter will undertake literacy screening in spelling, reading and free writing to monitor their progression against national standardised attainment in these core English skills.
+Finally, at the beginning of each academic year, your daughter will undertake literacy screening in spelling, reading and free writing to monitor their progression in these core English skills.
 You will receive a record of their results by letter in October of each year.
-If your daughter is not making expected progress, a place on the Literacy Intervention cohort will be offered.
+If your daughter is not making expected progress, a programme of Literacy Intervention will be offered.

 Promoting reading for pleasure is the most vital form of parental support the department asks for.
-At this age, you may begin to find that encouraging your daughter to read is a challenge.
+At this age, you may begin to find encouraging your daughter to read a challenge.
 However, the Young Adult market is currently thriving and a trip to a bookshop which encourages active browsing is the best way to help your daughter find a genre of novel that will inspire her.
-Current film adaptations are a good way to promote books to reluctant readers. whatkidsarereading.co.uk provide an annually updated report on the reading habits of children of all ages, the link for which can be found on the Virtual Learning Environment [VLE].
+Current film adaptations are a good way to promote books to reluctant readers. whatkidsarereading.co.uk provide an annually updated report on the reading habits of children of all ages.

 Your daughter will also have a spelling test every fortnight, which you can help her to prepare for.
-Please see the 'Literacy Page' on VLE to access both the recommended reading lists and spelling tests for each year group in Key Stage 3.
+Please see your daughter's Google Classroom to access both the recommended reading lists and spelling tests for each year group in Key Stage 3.
 Here you will also find links to useful websites.
-If your daughter continues to struggle with technical accuracy, encourage her to access and work through the 'Boardworks' grammar resources.

 Finally, increasing your daughter's cultural experiences through theatre, cinema, book festivals or author trips is a wonderful way to enhance their love of literature.
 The Royal Shakespeare Company, The National Theatre and The Royal Ballet and Opera stream their current performances live throughout the year, which offers world class theatre experiences for a fraction of the cost at The Light Cinema in New Brighton or Picturehouse at Fact in Liverpool.
+An additional resource is Digital Theatre +, where students can watch a wealth of recorded productions at home.

-World Book Day Art Exhibition and competition

-National Poetry Day workshops and poetry competitions
+Enrichment opportunities Year 8 Reading Group Film Club World Book Day Art Exhibition and competition National Poetry Day workshops and poetry competitions Theatre Trips to see the set texts are offered when feasible

-Usbourne Sponsored Read - Christmas Holidays